simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 As regulations and legal frameworks continue to evolve, DNS blocking services must remain compliant with the law while ensuring users' privacy and freedom. [**NextDNS**](https://nextdns.io/?from=jyfq92sk), as a responsible DNS filtering provider, adheres to relevant regulations and prioritizes user data protection.

-For example, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) does not store any personally identifiable information (PII) of its users, ensuring privacy compliance and protecting user data from unauthorized access.
+For example, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) doesn't store any personally identifiable information (PII) of its users, ensuring privacy compliance and protecting user data from unauthorized access.

 By being aware of government regulations and choosing reputable DNS blocking services like [**NextDNS**](https://nextdns.io/?from=jyfq92sk), users can make informed decisions about their internet security and privacy.